 American Business Law LL.M. students are able to take advantage of the rich collection of business law courses offered at New York Law School.
 From among these courses students are required to select one specialization, by taking 3 courses (at least 10 credits) in a specific area of law.
 Students are able to choose this concentration from among a wide variety of courses and will work with the Program Director and the Office of Academic Affairs to construct a carefully individualized curriculum.

 Concentrations for students in the American Business Law LL.M. program include:

 - Administrative Law and Practice

 New York Law School also offers 3 specialized LL.M. degree programs.

 Students in the American Business Law LL.M. may choose to concentrate by taking 3 courses (or 10 credits) from one of these LL.M. specializations.
 Students may also choose to spend an additional semester or year at New York Law School to complete a second, specialized LL.M. degree program and may count some credits toward both LL.M. degrees.

-Students who are particularly interested in sitting for the NY Bar Exam will work the Program Director and the Office of Academic Affairs to ensure that they have met all requirements for the Bar Exam.
+Students who are particularly interested in sitting for the New York Bar Exam will work with the Program Director and the Office of Academic Affairs to ensure that they have met all requirements for the Bar Exam.

 Other Requirements and Policies

 The requirements for the LL.M. in American Business Law and all New York Law School and program policies are subject to change without notice.
 Candidates for the LL.M. in American Business degree must satisfy any other requirements for that degree that are in force when the degree is conferred.